conorsheehan97/Detecting-Statistical-Anomalies-in-Additive-Manufacturing-of-Ti-6Al-4V-Using-the-GESD-Algorithm/README.md

-# Anomaly-Detection-with-GESD
+# Detecting Statistical Anomalies in Additive Manufacturing of Ti-6Al-4V Using the GESD Algorithm
+## Overview
-Project aiming to detect Statistical Anomalies within in-process data produced during the Additive Manufacture of Ti-6Al-4V using the GESD algorithm!
+This project aims to detect statistical anomalies within in-process data produced during the additive manufacture of Ti-6Al-4V using the Generalized Extreme Studentized Deviate (GESD) algorithm.
+With the growing popularity of 3D printing for producing medical components tailored to patients' physiology, improving the manufacturing process by detecting defects is vital.

-3D printing is becoming increasingly popular for producing medical components, as it lets you tailor the bone implant to the patients physiology.
-As this technology becomes more popular, improving the process by detecting defects will become vital.
-To this end, this project aimed to detect a mechanical defect, within the component, through the analysis of in-process data using the Generalised Extreme Studentized Deviate (GESD) test.
+## Purpose

-This test is an iterative form of the Grubbs Anomaly detection test, and cycles through the data a set number of times, until anomalies are no longer present.
-No packages that implemented this model were known, so the test was written as a function built on prewritten functions.
-Preprocessing of the signals to remove noise was also required, with simple centered/non-centered rolling averages analysed, as well as Savitsky Golay interpolation.
+The goal is to detect mechanical defects in components through the analysis of in-process data using the GESD test.
+The GESD algorithm is an iterative form of the Grubbs anomaly detection test, cycling through data until anomalies are no longer present.
+Due to the lack of available packages implementing this model, the GESD test was written as a custom function built on prewritten functions.

+## Methodology
+### Preprocessing:
+ - Noise removal from signals using centered/non-centered rolling averages and Savitzky-Golay interpolation.
+### Anomaly Detection:
+ - Implementation of the GESD test to identify statistical anomalies.
+### Analysis:
-The number of detected anomalies vs signal processing method was analysed here, as well as comparison of statistical results against known defective layers.
+ - Evaluation of the number of detected anomalies against different signal processing methods.
+ - Comparison of statistical results against known defective layers.

-Models used: GESD,
+### Models Used

-Packages used: Pandas, Numpy, Matplotlib, SciPy, ntpath
+ - Generalized Extreme Studentized Deviate (GESD)
+### Packages Used
+ - Pandas
+ - Numpy
+ - Matplotlib
+ - SciPy
+ - ntpath

+## Conclusion
+This project demonstrates the application of the GESD algorithm to detect mechanical defects in 3D printed components.
+By preprocessing in-process data and applying the GESD test, we were able to identify statistical anomalies that correlate with known defective layers.
+The methods and models developed here can be applied to other manufacturing processes to improve defect detection and quality control.

+We invite contributions and feedback to further refine and enhance this project.
+Thank you for exploring this work, and we hope it provides valuable insights and tools for your own endeavors in manufacturing and anomaly detection.